shallysubhash/Log-Analysis/README.md

 * Clone the repository to your local machine
 * Download [this](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) database.
 * Connect with the database using psql -d news
-### Setting up the Project

-* Launch the Vagrant VM using the command vagrant up
-* Log in with vagrant ssh
-* Connect with the database using psql -d news

 ### Running the python code
 * Run python3 data.py from the command line